-- Public administration: “The M.P.A. program brings in many practicing professionals in the community who want to enhance their skills and maybe gaining a different kind of experience,” she says.
+- Public administration: “The Master of Public Administration program brings in many practicing professionals in the community who want to enhance their skills and maybe gaining a different kind of experience,” she says.
 “There also are folks recently out of school who want to enter public service and want targeted professional competencies that are a focus on UVM’s program.”

-- Public health: “The master’s in public health might attract people who don’t necessarily want to practice medicine but are interested in systemic issues or broad-based international or community issues,” Barritt says.
+- Public health: “The Master of Public Health program might attract people who don’t necessarily want to practice medicine but are interested in systemic issues or broad-based international or community issues,” Barritt says.

 - Health care management